hshssingh4/Resepi/README.md

 - [x] When users open the app, they are presented with day to day recipes.
 - [x] The search bar at top of the recipes helps user search for specific recipes of their choice.
 - [x] Users can view brief details about a recipe by clicking on it.
 If they decide to make it, they can clicks the **Instructions** buttons on the detail screen to get all info about that recipe.
+- [x] If user decide, they also have to choice to filter recipes based on food type (vegan, vegetarian, etc.) and diet type (balanced, high-protein, low-fat, etc.).
 - [x] Users also have the option to favorite a recipe if they decide to make it later.
 It is then added to the *Favorites* tab.
 - [x] In order to show users how much money and time they have saved over the last week by cooking themselves instead of eating out, a data screen is implemented.
 - [x] Data screen allows user to enter weekly data which is compared to older data to compute how much money and time a user saved or lost after using **Resepi**.
 This data is presented neatly in a graphical format along with a textual description.